- Small Adult Group

 First day of a two-day trek in Isalo N.P.

-One of the highlights of the trip, as we spend two days exploring Isalo National Park.
+One of the highlights of the trip, we spend two days exploring Isalo National Park.
 Isalo is a vast region of wind-polished and water-scoured rock towers, deep canyons, gorges and oases, often described as Eden.
-During our time we will go walking in the magnificent Canyon of Makis in search of cheeky Ring-tailed lemurs and the Verreaux Sifaka.
-We also visit the 'Piscine Naturelle' (natural swimming pool), a beautifully lush spot in such an arid landscape, where we can swim and relax.
-Perhaps the magic is just to soak up the sheer beauty of the park.
-The combination of coloured, eroded rock formations, strange plants and the enveloping silence make this one of the most captivating places in Africa.
-Walk: Distance 13 km Ascent 100m Descent 80m Max Altitude: 1200m Time: 8 hours Accommodation: Full-service Camping
+Today we will start by walking along a relatively flat path, following the foot of the rocky mountain range, until the magnificent Canyon of Makis where we will search for cheeky Ring-tailed lemurs and the Verreaux Sifaka.
+From here, we will do a fairly steep climb, (those suffering from vertigo may find this challenging) and then walk through the scenic, moonlike landscape of the park to our campsite.
+Walk: Distance 18 km Ascent 120m Descent 80m Max Altitude: 1200m Time: 8 hours Accommodation: Full-service Camping

 Second day trekking in Isalo N.P.